 Silicon Cluster Tool Capabilities

 The Silicon cluster tool within the Process Development and Integration Laboratory is a 10-port cluster tool designed by the National Renewable Energy Laboratory (NREL) and manufactured by MVSystems.
 It handles standard 157-mm x 157-mm samples introduced into the central 10-6 torr vacuum chamber via a load lock.
 From there, a robotic arm moves samples from one chamber to another within the cluster tool.
-Contact Qi Wang for more details on its capabilities.
+Contact Pauls Stradins for more details on its capabilities.

 - Researching techniques and parameters for record-efficiency solar cell fabrication